Do you want to learn about FOMO marketing and how you can use it to boost revenue?

 5. Make Your Visitors Watch the Clock

-You can do this with messaging about when deals end, like in this FOMO marketing example on Amazon:
+You can do this by showing a countdown timer or even with messaging about when deals end, like in this FOMO marketing example on Amazon:

 Or by offering different discount levels on different days, like the Chemical Guys: